Covers (Zemmoa album)

-Zemmoa Covers is the third studio album by Mexican singer Zemmoa, released digitally and on vinyl on 15 June 2018.
+Covers is the third studio album by Mexican singer Zemmoa, released digitally and on vinyl on 15 June 2018.

 Background

 The album was produced in 2018.
 Zemmoa commented in an interview that the idea of the new album began by outlining the soundtrack of a film based on the Poison Ivy (song), and added: "Instead of marketing to what is going to work, I was thinking in the songs that have marked my history all my life.
 These are songs that describe me or that I am very much myself ".
 The album cover is a tribute-reinterpretation of the album Superman, by Barbra Streisand.
 Producers such as Maurizio Terracina (Café Tacvba, Ely Guerra, Jumbo, and Zurdok), Andrés Jaime (Wet Baes), Rafa Cuevas, among others, participated in the making of this album.

 Appearances

-In 2018 Zemmoa presented her album Zemmoa Covers which is a tribute and thanks to various artists.
+In 2018, Zemmoa presented her album Zemmoa Covers which is a tribute and thanks to various artists.
 The album was presented live in the Zócalo during the closing of the 40th edition of the march to celebrate Gay pride on June 23, where about 250 thousand Mexicans attended on their tour of the Paseo de la Reforma to the Zócalo.
 Also in the Centro Cultural de España, the festival took place in the Carpa Astros on Calzada de Tlalpan where Fey (singer), Lis Vega and Belinda were also present.

 Zemmoa performed her album Covers at International Chicago Underground Queer Transcendance Symposium (ICUQTS) in collaboration with TrQpiteca in 2018.

-In Veintañera, divorciada y fantástica by Noé Santillán-López with the song «Mucha mujer para ti» where she also appears as herself interpreting it.
+She featured in the Noé Santillán-López album Veintañera, divorciada y fantástica with the song «Mucha mujer para ti», where she also appears as herself interpreting it.

-Participated in the album Querido tributo indie al divo, a musical tribute in honor of Juan Gabriel with the song "Para no olvidar".
+She contributed to the album Querido tributo indie al divo, a musical tribute in honor of Juan Gabriel with the song "Para no olvidar".

-In that year "La Carrera Drag de la CDMX", a drag contest, made an episode dedicated to Zemmoa.
+In that year, "La Carrera Drag de la CDMX", a drag contest, made an episode dedicated to Zemmoa.

 She inspired the Detroit gothic industrial rock band Ritual Howls, who named one of her songs "Zemmoa" on their Turkish Leather album.

 At the MTV Millennial Awards, Zemmoa sent a message to celebrate sexual diversity along with "La Divaza" (Pedro Luis Joao Figueira Álvarez), Victoria Volkóva and Los Jonas Vloggers.

-In that year she also appeared in magazines such as Chilango (magazine) and Paper (magazine).
+In that year, she also appeared in magazines such as Chilango (magazine) and Paper (magazine).
 She participated in the Gael García Bernal series, Here on Earth (TV series) (2018).

-In 2019 Zemmoa Covers was presented at the Sor Juana Festival of the National Museum of Mexican Art and the festival of cultural diversity and social justice «Pilsen Fest» in Chicago together with Reyna Tropical.
+In 2019, Zemmoa Covers was presented at the Sor Juana Festival of the National Museum of Mexican Art and the festival of cultural diversity and social justice «Pilsen Fest» in Chicago together with Reyna Tropical.

 She wrote the article Confessions of Zemmoa for the magazine Rolling Stone Mexico, in which she recounted her experience of being a trans woman in Mexico, breaking the paradigm of machismo in national rock.